HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 Race conditions with Elasticsearch can arise when deleting files or bundles.
 The confirmation code is used to ensure that the state of the index has not changes between deletion requests.
-If the state has changed another request to delete should be made and the effected files an bundles should be verified before sending the confirmation to delete.
+If the state has changed another request to delete should be made and the effected files and bundles should be verified before sending the confirmation to delete.

 ### Secondary indexes